 - 1. Launch your old version of DropDMG. - 2.
 Normally, DropDMG will automatically check for updates and detect that a new version is available.
-If you had turned that feature off: - a) Choose Software Update... from the DropDMG menu. - b) Click the Check Now button. - 3.
-Click the Download & Install button and follow the on-screen instructions. - 4.
-The username and password for the automatic update are the ones for logging into your Mac.
+If you have turned that feature off or don't want to wait for the automatic check: - a) Choose Software Update... from the DropDMG menu. - b) Click the Check Now button. - 3.
+Click the Download & Install button and follow the on-screen instructions.

+4. You may be asked for an administrator password to ensure that incorrect file permissions on your Mac do not prevent the update from completing, leaving your Mac in an inconsistent state.
+The username and password for the automatic update are the ones for installers and logging into your Mac.
 They're not related to DropDMG.
 If you don't know your password, you can reset it or update DropDMG by following the "Manual Updating" instructions below.